kubeflow/website/content/en/docs/distributions/gke/deploy/deploy-cli.md

 make apply
 ```

-* If deployment returns in error due to missing resources in `serving.kserve.io` API group rerun `make apply`.
-This is due to a race condition between CRD and runtime in KServe.
+* If deployment returns an error due to missing resources in `serving.kserve.io` API group, rerun `make apply`.
+This is due to a race condition between CRD and runtime resources in KServe.

   * This issue is being tracked in [kubeflow/gcp-blueprints#384](https://github.com/kubeflow/gcp-blueprints/issues/384)